-Any delay under 10-20ms is inaudibly separate from the original signal.
-Beyond 20ms ones ear begins to think of the 2 signals as different sounds.
+Any delay under 10-20 ms is inaudibly separate from the original signal.
+Beyond 20 ms the ear begins to interpret the 2 signals as different sounds.

 Common Delay Controls Summary